 Collective grumbles and groans fill the Metro and all public places.
 Reacquainted with their suits and heels, there are no smiles behind those suntans.
 Kids arm themselves with freshly sharpened pencils and tall tales of les vacances.
-Vive la rentrée!
+Vive la rentrée !
 Since Paris clears out in July and August, losing its habitants to warmer climates, the first week of September kicks off back to school and back to the grind.
 Knits, boots, and frowns automatically replace the brief bare-leg season in anticipation of Paris’ notorious grey months ahead.
 But before booking a one-way ticket back to the Côte d’Azur, rest assured : Paris comes out of hibernation and is reborn this time of year.
 And uncovering the joys of Paris in September can ease the pain of la rentrée.

-Picnicking: Since summer hit Paris bizarrely late this year, I am optimistic that a few weeks of picnicking can be milked out of September.
+Since summer hit Paris bizarrely late this year, I am optimistic that a few weeks of picnicking can be milked out of September.
 And the best part about a picnic in September?
 Since everyone is back in town, FRIENDS!
 Whether perched high on a hill overlooking Paris at the parc Buttes Chaumont or in a clearing deep in the woods at the Bois de Vincennes, the adventure begins with the guest list and the contents of the picnic basket.

-Reuniting: September is also a time of rediscovery.
+September is also a time of rediscovery.
 Going back to my neighborhood green market and getting reacquainted with my favorite vendors is a pleasant reunion.
 And there is so much to catch up on: the weather, the cheese monger’s vacation in Corsica, the economics of figs, and finding inspiration in the lineup of fall produce.

-Bread: Similarly, the boulangeries have reopened their doors!
+Similarly, the boulangeries have reopened their doors!
 The doughy Monoprix supermarket imposter baguettes that subsidized our tomato salads this summer (affectionately dubbed crétin bread by my picky French other half) can be banished until next August.
 Instead of the summertime half-hour search for a baguette, now I all I need to do is choose from one of the three bakeries on my block.

-Wearing socks again: In anti-fashion news, I took an uncharacteristic liking to flip-flops this summer in an attempt to reconnect with my American culture.
+In anti-fashion news, I took an uncharacteristic liking to flip-flops this summer in an attempt to reconnect with my American culture.
 And why not?
 On my daily search for baguette, they were a cinch to throw on.
 And what is more cinematic than walking to the music of my own footsteps?
-But all signs of summer, including my collection of Carmen Miranda-inspired polyester sundresses, must be packed away by the time September 3rd rolls around.
+But all signs of summer, including my collection of Carmen Miranda-inspired polyester sundresses, must be packed away by the time September rolls around.
 As la rentrée marks that time of year when dirty looks flood the Metro once again, too.
-I am taking this occasion to finally purchase some beautiful boots from La Botte Gardiane, the only French company specializing in riding boots completely made in France.
+I am taking this occasion to finally purchase some beautiful boots from La Botte Gardiane, the company specializing in riding boots made in France.
 I have been dreaming about owning a pair since I stumbled across their new boutique on rue Charonne.
 And I suppose I am in the market for some socks, too.
-La Botte Gardiane 25 rue de Charonne 75011 Paris
+La Botte Gardiane 25 rue de Charonne 75011 Paris.

 Although the return to reality is always a drag, Paris is finally open again for business.
 Halleluiah!
 My emails will finally be returned.
 And this being France, the next vacation is never more than a few months away.